-Our client due diligence provides us with a holistic overview of the risks associated with the client based on risk factors such as the product or service, the geographical operational footprint, supply and delivery chain, business sector and third party's involvement, to name a few.
+Our client due diligence provides us with a holistic overview of the risks associated with the client based on risk factors such as the product or service, the geographical operational footprint, supply and delivery chain, business sector and third party's involvement to name a few.
 The risks considered cover all financial crime which includes modern-slavery and trafficking of humans.
-It also considers other associated risks to modern-slavery and trafficking of humans such as human rights sanctions and corruption.
+It also considers other associated risks and perceived enablers to modern-slavery, forced labour and trafficking of humans such as Human Rights sanctions and corruption.